iacutone/geography_helper/README.md

 ## Usage

-call `GeographyHelper.states` for a hash of states and provinces call `GeographyHelper.countries` for a hash of countries
+call `GeographyHelper::States.new.states` for a hash of nested states call `GeographyHelper::States.new.provinces` for a hash of nested provinces call `GeographyHelper::Countries.new.countries` for a hash of countries

 The gem also provides helper two methods to render state/province and country dropdowns from a Rails select dropdown.